 25. Basic repairs

-Basic repair skills are an important skill to have.
+Basic repair skills are important.
 If you can repair your own belongings you’ll have to pay out less money and you’ll be able to pass those vital skills down to your children.
 Interestingly, 20% of adults in the UK lack the basic skills needed for changing a lightbulb and more and more people are lacking basic repair skills that will help them avoid paying for someone else to help them.
-In my opinion, the vital repair skills you should know are changing a light bulb, sewing clothing, changing a plug fuse and various types of cleaning.
+For tasks like home DIY projects or woodworking, a cordless nail gun can be a valuable tool to make repairs and building jobs much easier and more efficient.

 Where to start: Thankfully, there’s a whole bunch of resources out there that teach DIY for free and my favourite resource once again is YouTube.
 If you don’t have anyone who can assist you in person, you’ll find lots of tips for fixing things up around your house or apartment on the video-sharing site.
 Check out the video above that describes how you can repair and keep things in check in your own home.